Samsung Galaxy S21: News, Rumors, Release

-After many rumors and render pictures about the new Samsung Galaxy S21 series have spread on the internet, apparently real photos and a render video from Samsung have appeared for the first time in a very short period of time.
-YouTuber Zakitech has released a short video on its channel showing the back of the Samsung Galaxy S21 + and S21 Ultra.
-9to5Google Found.
+After many rumors and render pictures about the new Samsung Galaxy S21 series have been circulating on the internet, apparently real photos and a render video from Samsung have appeared for the first time in a very short period of time.
+YouTube Socitech has released a short video on its channel showing the back of the Samsung Galaxy S21 + and S21 Ultra 9to5Google Found.

 After a few days Published Leak Max Wineback On Android Police Provide videos of three new Galaxy models.
 A short clip for the Samsung S21 + can be found under this section.